Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Open Radio Access Network

-$\bullet$ \textit{\underline{Radio Unit (RU):}} The Radio Unit (RU) resides at the network periphery and interfaces directly with the antenna system.
-Although not explicitly defined in early 3GPP specifications, the RU has been formalized by the O-RAN Alliance as a distinct, interoperable element responsible for handling the lower layers of the Physical (PHY) layer, including Radio Frequency (RF) processing and time-domain signal operations.
-Specifically, the RU executes functions such as Digital Front-End (DFE) processing, Fast Fourier Transform (FFT), cyclic prefix addition and removal, precoding, beamforming, and conversion between digital and analog signals.
-These operations are critical for modulating and transmitting waveforms over the air interface.
-The RU communicates with the DU via the O-RAN Open Fronthaul interface, which is typically based on the 3GPP Option 7.2x functional split, allowing the separation of lower PHY from upper PHY and MAC layers.
-By adopting standardized interfaces and profiles, the O-RU can interoperate with O-DUs from different vendors, thereby promoting a flexible, vendor-neutral RAN deployment model.
-Given its role in RF signal transmission and reception, the RU is typically deployed at cell sites or integrated with antenna systems, often in outdoor or rooftop installations.
-Its separation from the DU facilitates centralized baseband processing and supports deployment scenarios optimized for cost, performance, and coverage.
-RUs are typically implemented in hardware using FPGAs or programmable ASICs.
+$\bullet$ \textit{\underline{Radio Unit (RU):}} Residing at the network periphery, the RU interfaces directly with the antenna system.
+Formalized by the O-RAN Alliance, it manages lower PHY layer and Radio Frequency (RF) processing.
+The RU executes critical time-domain operations, including Digital Front-End (DFE) processing, Fast Fourier Transform (FFT), cyclic prefix manipulation, precoding, beamforming, and digital-to-analog conversion.
+It connects to the DU via the O-RAN Open Fronthaul interface (typically utilizing the 3GPP Option 7.2x functional split).
+By standardizing these interfaces, the O-RU achieves multi-vendor interoperability with O-DUs.
+Typically implemented on FPGAs or programmable ASICs and deployed at outdoor cell sites or rooftops, the RU's separation from the DU enables centralized baseband processing and optimizes RAN deployment for cost, performance, and coverage.

 The O-RAN architecture provides two controllers: